Table of Contents

-If any of the valves of heart ( aortic, mitral, pulmonary and tricuspid valves ) are damaged, it results in valvular heart disease.
-The basic reason for this disease is the damage of heart valves due to an age.
+If any of the valves of the heart ( aortic, mitral, pulmonary and tricuspid valves ) are damaged, it results in valvular heart disease.
+The basic reason for this disease is the damage to heart valves due to age.

-Functions of these valves are to ensure that blood is flowing with right speed in right direction.
+The functions of these valves are to ensure that blood is flowing at the right speed in the right direction.
 In valvular heart disease conditions, the valves of the heart become very thin and hard that changes the rate and speed of blood flow in the system.
 Sometimes they may be completely closed.

 Symptoms of this disease are very sudden.
 This disease advances slowly and heart adjusts to it and it becomes very difficult to find the symptoms.
 General symptoms are almost similar to rheumatic heart disease.
 Symptoms are: